-Why Do Kids Need Back to School Eye Exams?
+Do Kids Need Back to School Eye Exams?

 Do kids really need back-to-school eye exams?
 Our expert explains why they’re a good idea.

-Even preschoolers should see an ophthalmologist to make sure their eyes are aligned and focusing properly, he adds.
+“Even preschoolers should see an ophthalmologist to make sure their eyes are aligned and focusing properly,” he says.
+“This is preventive and can address developing eye strain, poor eyesight down the road, and any disease that may develop.”

-“Unfortunately, contact lens use can lead to severe eye infections especially if you sleep in your lenses.
-Your chance of getting infection is almost 20 times higher by doing so,” he adds.
-Dr. Singh says if your child plays sports and wears prescription goggles, it’s a good idea to have that prescription checked, too.
+Dr. Singh also says if your child plays sports and wears prescription glasses or goggles, it’s a good idea to have that prescription checked, too.

 When they’re active, there tends to be many points of focus around them in their field of vision so it’s important their eyes are processing the ever-changing environment in the right way (on a team field, for example) — for their own safety.
 Especially they’re using gear, balls or other equipment.